UndernetIRC/undernet-development-env/README.md

 A: This is a burst connection mechanism in GNUworld which happen when it links to its hub.
    Just wait for it to complete and try again.
 Or you can change the setting `login_delay` in `etc/gnuworld/cservice.conf`, it's currently set to 5 seconds.

+Q: Why am I getting _"X (cservice@undernet.org): AUTHENTICATION FAILED as Admin (IPR)"_ when I try to authenticate with the `x@channels.undernet.org` with the `Admin` user?

+A: Access IP restrictions are applied to the Admin user, to fix this, login to the `cservice-web`, and change `Access IP restrictions (ACL+)` by adding the ip address `10.5.0.1`.